-The state of California currently has the highest homeless population, with almost 25 percent of the total population experiencing some form of homelessness.
+The state of California currently has the highest homeless population, with about 161,548 homeless people.
+This number represents 27.89% of the total homeless population in the United States.
 This figure is attributed to issues with providing affordable and adequate housing opportunities, current drug laws, and the inaccessibility of important mental health resources.

 The state with the second-highest homeless population is New York.
 With 15.76% of the nation’s homelessness, New York has 91,271 homeless people.
 The majority of these people are located in New York City.
 In recent years, homelessness in this city reached the highest levels since the Great Depression in the 1930s, reaching its highest point under Mayor Bill de Blasio.
 However, this year saw the second year in the decline of the homeless or unsheltered population, attributed to the creation of safe havens, or specialized shelters, that have a streamlined process of getting people into permanent housing.
 As of November 2022, there were 67,150 homeless people in NYC.